-The AD7944 voltage reference input, REF, has a dynamic input impedance that requires careful decoupling between the REF and REFGND pins.
+The AD7986 voltage reference input, REF, has a dynamic input impedance that requires careful decoupling between the REF and REFGND pins.
 The Layout section describes how this can be done.

-When using an external reference, a very low impedance source (for example, a reference buffer using the AD8031 or the AD8605) and a 10 μ F (X5R, 0805 size) ceramic chip capacitor are appropriate for optimum performance.
+When using an external reference, a very low impedance source (for example, a reference buffer using the AD8031 or the AD8605), and a 10 μF (X5R, 0805 size) ceramic chip capacitor are appropriate for optimum performance.

 If an unbuffered reference voltage is used, the decoupling value depends on the reference used.
-For example, a 22 μ F (X5R, 1206 size) ceramic chip capacitor is appropriate for optimum performance using a low temperature drift ADR435 reference.
+For instance, a 22 μ F (X5R, 1206 size) ceramic chip capacitor is appropriate for optimum performance using a low temperature drift ADR434 reference.

-If desired, a reference decoupling capacitor with a value as small as 2.2 μF can be used with minimal impact on performance, especially DNL.
+If desired, a reference decoupling capacitor with values as small as 2.2 μF can be used with minimal impact on performance, especially DNL.

-In any case, there is no need for an additional, lower value ceramic decoupling capacitor (for example, 100 nF) between the REF and REFGND pins.
+Regardless, there is no need for an additional lower value ceramic decoupling capacitor (for example, 100~nF) between the REF and REFGND pins.